 Pros

-- There are a number of seating arrangements you can make with a pair of armchairs instead of using a large sofa.
+- You can make several seating arrangements with a pair of armchairs instead of a large sofa.
 This is especially useful if you have a living room that is an odd shape, or has a feature like a large fireplace that you want to focus on.

-- Guests will be able to easily turn their seating so they can enjoy the conversation and not feel left out.
+- Guests can easily turn their seating so they can enjoy the conversation and not feel left out.

-- If necessary, an armchair can be moved to the bedroom or another room to get it out of the way if you need to open up more space in the family or living room.
+- An armchair can be moved to the bedroom or another room if necessary, a to get it out of the way in case you need to open up more space in the family or living room.
 This makes it possible to play games, spread out a large project you are working on, or just open up the space for a party without a lot of hassle.

 Cons